flowcommerce/solidus/README.md

 ## Working Protocols
 ### Branches
-* The `master` branch contains the state of the site on the production server
+* The `main` branch contains the state of the site on the production server
 * The `staging` branch contains the state of the site on the staging server
 * All other branches should start with `fix/` or `feature/` and a number that matches a corresponding open issue on Codebase or Github